yatel-bi/webpage/source/support.rst

 Documents & Manual
 ------------------

-The full Yatel reference manual are located at http://yatel.readthedocs.org/
+The full Yatel reference manual are located at |YATEL_DOC|

 .. _contact: